 The first CASA program established in Texas was Dallas CASA in 1980.
 Today, the CASA movement has evolved into one of the largest volunteer organizations in the country with over 1000 CASA programs nationwide.
 In Texas, there are 71 local CASA programs with more than 7,600 volunteers serving over 23,600 foster children in 207 counties.

-Always check our Facebook page for current activities and updates!
+Always go to our Facebook page to see our activities and updates!

 Atascosa County: 830-480-2557, Frio and La Salle Counties: 830-267-1025, Karnes and Wilson Counties: 830-321-9978